Lunki51/gameofmaths/Documents/NotificationList.md

 * newMaster : masterID of the master
 * knightRequestID : knightRequestID of the request
 * date : date of the notification

+## knightRequestRefused
+When a knight request is refuse. <br/>
+* masterID : masterID of the master
+* knightRequestID : knight request ID
+* date : date of the notification